 5.10 Landlords must make reasonable adjustments for residents where appropriate under the Equality Act 2010.
 Landlords must keep a record of any reasonable adjustments agreed, as well as a record of any disabilities a resident has disclosed.
 Any agreed reasonable adjustments must be kept under active review.
-Yes Freebridge Policy Statement As per FCH policy statement, full considerations are made as per the Equality Act 2010.
+Yes Your Feedback Freebridge Community Housing.
+As per FCH policy statement, full considerations are made as per the Equality Act 2010.
 5.11 Landlords must not refuse to escalate a complaint through all stages of the complaints procedure unless it has valid reasons to do so.
 Landlords must clearly set out these reasons, and they must comply with the provisions set out in section 2 of this Code.
-Yes Policy and Procedural handbook Reasons for the non- escalation of a complaint are documented within FCH policy.
+Yes policy-and-procedural-handbook.pdf (freebridge.org.uk) Reasons for the non- escalation of a complaint are documented within FCH policy.
 5.12 A full record must be kept of the complaint, and the outcomes at each stage.
-This must include the original complaint, and the date received, all correspondence with the resident, correspondence with other parties, and any relevant supporting documentation such as reports or surveys.
-Yes Complaints tracker FCH operates a complaints tracker and document storage to ensure all correspondence is collated within one location relating to each complaint.
+This must include the original complaint and the date received, all correspondence with the resident, correspondence with other parties, and any relevant supporting documentation such as reports or surveys.
+Yes Complaints Tracker FCH operates a complaints tracker and document storage to ensure all correspondence is collated within one location relating to each complaint.
 5.13 Landlords must have processes in place to ensure a complaint can be remedied at any stage of its complaints process.
 Landlords must ensure appropriate remedies can be provided at any stage of the complaints process without the need for escalation.
-Yes Detailed within complaints handling procedures FCH procedures state that a resolution to the complaint must be made as reasonably practicable.
+Yes Deatiled within complaints handling procedures FCH procedures state that a resolution to the complaint must be made as reasonably practicable.

 5.14 Landlords must have policies and procedures in place for managing unacceptable behaviour from residents and/or their representatives.
-Landlords must be able to evidence reasons for putting any restrictions in place and must keep restrictions under regular review.
-Yes Unacceptable behaviour policy Included within policy handbook.
-FCH has a clear violence and aggression policy 5.15 Any restrictions placed on contact due to unacceptable behaviour must be proportionate and demonstrate regard for the provisions of the Equality Act 2010.
-Yes Unacceptable behaviour policy As set out in Policy
+Landlords must be able to evidence reasons for putting any restrictions in place and must keep restrictions under regular review. policy-and-procedural-handbook.pdf (freebridge.org.uk) Included within policy handbook.
+FCH has a clear violence and aggression policy.
+5.15 Any restrictions placed on contact due to unacceptable behaviour must be proportionate and demonstrate regard for the provisions of the Equality Act 2010.
+Yes policy-and-procedural-handbook.pdf (freebridge.org.uk) As set out within policy.